Marrakesh: Museums

 The Dar Si Said Museum is to the north of the Bahia Palace.
 It was the mansion of Si Said, brother to Grand Vizier Ba Ahmad, and was constructed in the same era as Ahmad's own Bahia Palace.
 In the 1930s, during the French Protectorate period, it was converted into a museum of Moroccan art and woodcraft.
 After recent renovations, the museum reopened in 2018 as the National Museum of Weaving and Carpets.

 The former home and villa of Jacques Majorelle, a blue-coloured building within the Majorelle Gardens, was converted into the Berber Museum (Musée Pierre Bergé des Arts Berbères) in 2011, after previously serving as a museum of Islamic art.
 It exhibits a variety of objects of Amazigh (Berber) culture from across different regions of Morocco.

 The House of Photography of Marrakech, opened by Patrick Menac’h and Hamid Mergani in 2009, holds exhibits of vintage Moroccan photography from the 1870s to 1950s.
 The Mouassine Museum, by the same owners, consists of a historic 16th–17th-century house in the Mouassine neighbourhood which has been opened as a museum and cultural venue.

 Elsewhere in the medina, the Dar El Bacha hosts the Musée des Confluences, which opened in 2017.
 The museum holds temporary exhibits highlighting different facets of Moroccan culture as well as various art objects from different cultures across the world.'
 Various other small and often privately owned museums also exist, such as the Musée Boucharouite and the Perfume Museum (Musée du Parfum).
 Dar Bellarj, an arts center located in a former mansion next to the Ben Youssef Mosque, also occasionally hosts art exhibits.
-The Tiskiwin Museum is housed in another restored medina mansion and features a collection of artifacts from across the former the trans-Saharan trade routes.
+The Tiskiwin Museum is housed in another restored medina mansion and features a collection of artifacts from across the former trans-Saharan trade routes.
 A number of art galleries and museums are also found outside the medina, in Gueliz and its surrounding districts in the new city.